 The little Mid-Wales town of Brecon nestles within the Brecon Beacons National Park at the confluence of two rivers and is overlooked by a Norman Castle.
 Surrounded by an area of outstanding natural beauty and a wealth of incredible wildlife, this quaint town is so full of life that it’s as enticing as the moorland communities it serves.
 Visitors will find a wide choice of self-catering accommodation in and around Brecon, many of them within easy reach of some stunning moorland and countryside walks.

-There are many opportunities for outdoor and leisure activities, such as trekking over the wild countryside which offers amazing views and valleys.
-Brecon is a market town, famous for its historic cathedral and its annual Jazz Festival in August for some of the best Jazz music around.
+There are many outdoor and leisure activities opportunities, such as trekking over the wild countryside, which offers fantastic views and valleys.
+Brecon is a market town famous for its historic cathedral and annual Jazz Festival in August for some of the best Jazz music.
 Theatre Brycheiniog provides a popular range of cultural and entertainment events all year round.